webmasterar/maxshiftm/README.md

 When publishing work that is based on the results from MaxshiftM please cite:

-*Solon P. Pissis and Ahmad Retha, "Generalised Implementation for Fixed-Length Approximate String Matching under Hamming Distance & Applications", 2015 (submitted)*
+*Solon P. Pissis and Ahmad Retha, "Generalised Implementation for Fixed-Length Approximate String Matching under Hamming Distance & Applications", in Proceedings of the 2015 IEEE 29th International Symposium on Parallel and Distributed Processing Workshops and PhD Forum, IEEE Computer Society.

 ## Installation and Running